Skip to main

 Boreal’s Tahoe Tubing

-Boreal’s Tahoe Tubing is the perfect Tahoe snow park experience for beginners.
+Boreal’s Tahoe Tubing is the perfect Lake Tahoe snow park experience for beginners.
 The park offers both all-day and 90-minute scheduled sessions to choose from, groomed hills and two moving carpets for easy access to the top of the hills.
 Tubes are available for rent as personal sleds and tubes are not permitted.

 Palisades Tahoe Disco Tubing

-When the sun goes down at Palisades Tahoe, that means one thing – Disco Tubing!
+When the sun goes down at Palisades Tahoe, that means one thing - Disco Tubing!
 Experience family-friendly thrills under the flashing lights as you glide down the hill to the sounds of a live DJ.
-This one-of-a-kind Tahoe snow tubing experience is open from 5 to 7 p.m. on select dates, so be sure to plan ahead and book your session.
+This one-of-a-kind Lake Tahoe snow tubing experience is open from 5 to 7 p.m. on select dates, so be sure to plan ahead and book your session.

 Soda Springs Mountain Adventure

-Soda Springs Ski Resort offers some of the best family-friendly snow park fun in Tahoe with their Mountain Adventure area which includes Tube Town and Planet Kids!
+Soda Springs Ski Resort offers some of the best family-friendly snow park fun in Lake Tahoe with their Mountain Adventure area which includes Tube Town and Planet Kids!
 The Tube Town snow tubing area has up to 20 lanes and a surface lift to take you back to the top of the hill.
 Planet Kids is a snow playground with tubing carousels, tubing lanes, snow volcanoes to climb and more snowy fun.

 Tahoe Donner Snowplay